kohana/core/guide/kohana/debugging.md

 # Debugging

-Kohana includes several powerful tools to help you debug your application.
+Kohana includes several tools to help you debug your application.

 The most basic of these is [Kohana::debug].
 This simple method will display any number of variables, similar to [var_export](http://php.net/var_export) or [print_r](http://php.net/print_r), but using HTML for extra formatting.